passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 ## Timeouts

-The load balancer for all Passport API endpoints has a timeout of 60 seconds.
+The Passport API endpoints have a timeout of 60 seconds.
 This means that if a request to one of these endpoints does not receive a response within 60 seconds, the request will be aborted.

 If your request times out, you should set up retry logic by calling the API again after a short delay, typically increasing the delay for each subsequent retry.

-However, it is important to mention that you should not implement retry logic when making requests to the [Submit for scoring](#submit-for-scoring) endpoint.
-Even if your request times out, the scoring process should still be in progress.

 ## Pagination